 Now flip the script - what if you have that same feature the competitor’s clients are vying for.
 Or maybe you're a food brand that brings back a fan favorite.
 Do you think your employees can help drum up some awareness?
 You betcha!

 This is exactly what Burger King did in 2019, which had influencers and social media buzzing.
 In an effort to generate awareness for a fan-favorite product they were bringing back to the menu, they engaged 8-10 year old tweets by ‘liking’ tweets that fit their vibe.

 Why the aged tweets?
 To get social media buzzing ahead of their announcement the next day, January 24, 2019, when the popular chain announced it’s bringing back Funnel Cake Fries.
-This brought immediate awareness to the product, with several PR mentions, all through their social media reach.
+This brought immediate awareness to the product, with several PR mentions throughout their social media reach.

 How Does GaggleAMP Help Your Marketing Campaigns?

-There are many different activities you can use in the Gaggle to aid in bringing attention to a marketing campaign like this.
+You can use many different activities in the Gaggle to bring attention to a marketing campaign like this.
 One of the more popular though is the tweet scenario like you see with Burger King.

 Use social listening to find instances of these features mentioned.
 Then you’ll add the exact URL of a LinkedIn post to the Gaggle using the LinkedIn ‘Post Comment’ activity so that a comment can be left on that exact post.